EEDTransposition evidenceEU

 How to avoid unsupported Member State claims

 The safest public conclusion is often narrower than the research question.
-If the evidence only proves the EU Directive and Commission guidance, say that national transposition must be checked for the target Member State.
+If the evidence only proves the EU Directive and Commission guidance, say that must be checked for the target Member State.
 Do not fill the gap with a guessed ministry, regulator, act number, penalty, threshold variation, or local filing deadline.

-Use the evidence file to separate four statuses: EU baseline confirmed, national transposition source found, authority procedure confirmed, and operational obligation confirmed for the entity.
+Use the evidence file to separate four statuses: EU baseline confirmed, source found, authority procedure confirmed, and operational obligation confirmed for the entity.
 A country-specific obligation should not be marked complete until the national source and the affected-entity analysis are both present.

 • Do not state that a Member State has transposed an article unless an official national source is retained.